What else draws a crowd like free products and services? Not much! After all, the idea is a win-win for both business and consumer.

 As a business owner, you have a chance to pitch your products and services to a crowd, and consumers get free goods!
 Of course, offering your product for free doesn’t come without risks—but things worth doing often involve some risk, right?

 Types of Trial Periods

 Or you can offer a limited-access trial where you allow potential clients to peruse your membership site but with a limited amount of features.
-Perhaps you restrict them to the entry-level tier, or maybe you let them into the midlevel tier but restrict access to certain features, such as e-courses or discussion boards.
+Perhaps you restrict them to the entry-level tier, or maybe you let them into the mid-level tier but restrict access to certain features, such as e-courses or discussion boards.

-What Type of Trial Works Best?
+What Type of Trial is Best?

-You will want to take a few things into consideration depending on the type of product or service you're offering.
+You'll want to take a few things into consideration depending on the type of product or service you're offering.

 By carefully assessing the answers to these questions, you’ll be better able to determine which kind of trial offer works best for your business model.